For small businesses looking to boost their brand by hosting an event, securing a sponsor is the traditional way to get funding.

 “Sponsorships are designed to be mutually beneficial arrangements with corporate sponsors providing financial or value-in-kind (goods or services) to sponsor seekers – anyone from SMEs, NGOs, speakers, authors and social entrepreneurs,” explains Matt Fendick, in the article, ‘This is How You Land a Lucrative Sponsorship Deal for Your Business’.

 Corporates, on the other hand, can expect a return on investment beyond just “feel-good association”, such as greater exposure for their brand within a particular market.
-Additionally, an event sponsorship can allow corporates to build deeper relationships with their customers, gain new audience insights, and enhance its reputation.
+Additionally, an event sponsorship can allow corporates to build deeper relationships with their customers, gain new audience insights, and enhance their reputation.

 Read the full article: This Is How You Land a Lucrative Sponsorship Deal For Your Business

-While the sponsorship process is relatively straight forward, it isn’t as easy as it looks and requires careful planning to ensure that it is advantageous for both parties.
+While the sponsorship process is relatively straightforward, it isn’t as easy as it looks and requires careful planning to ensure that it is advantageous for both parties.

 Want to find out how to get a ‘yes’ from a corporate?
 Below are tips to help your small business succeed when pitching a sponsorship.

 Begin the sponsorship pitching process by evaluating both your event goals and overall business and brand objectives.
-Some targets that you may want to set from the onset include – reaching a new audience, boosting sales or revenue, improving brand awareness, generating leads or providing added value to existing customers.
+Some targets that you may want to set from the onset include reaching a new audience, boosting sales or revenue, improving brand awareness, generating leads or providing added value to existing customers.

-2. Identify the right sponsor
+2. Identify the Right Sponsor

 Research each of the corporates you plan to approach to get the right sponsor match.
-Find out about the company and their main goals for offering sponsorships.
+Find out about the company and its main goals for offering sponsorships.
 All this information can easily be found on each company’s website.
 Similarly, establish whether there is alignment between the sponsor’s objectives and the event you plan to host, including whether you both want to reach the same target market.

-3. Put together a proposal
+3. Put Together a Proposal

 Some ideas for incentives to start with are:

-• A free booth for trade shows or exhibitions.
+- A free booth for trade shows or exhibitions.

-• Sponsor’s name or logo on event promotional banners and flyers.
+- Sponsor’s name or logo on event promotional banners and flyers.

-• Promotional freebies or discounts on the sponsor’s product or sign up for its service.
+- Promotional freebies or discounts on the sponsor’s product or sign up for its service.

-• Social media promotion on the sponsor’s content.
+- Social media promotion on the sponsor’s content.

 Finally, keep in mind that processing your sponsorship proposal can take time, so start the process early to avoid roadblocks and disappointment.